What are the Activities of the Initiation Phase in Project Management?

-The primary purpose of Project Initiation is to discover the project’s scope — where are its boundaries?
-As you see in Figure 1, you need to determine and document the User Requirements & Project Assumptions, produce a Business Case Justification & Feasibility Study, and put together a Project Charter and Project Team.
+The primary purpose in Project Initiation is to discover the project’s scope — where are its boundaries?
+As you see in Figure 1 (Project Charter), you need to determine and document the Project Assumptions & User Requirements, produce a Business Case Justification & Feasibility Study, and put together the resources needed in the Project Charter and Project Team.
+A good project charter will help you prevent the major causes of project management failure.

+There are many project assumptions in the beginning to decipher.
 You need to collect data, objective evidence, and examples of the business problem at hand in order to begin project initiation and framing the project.
-Start by interviewing users to answer some basic questions:
+Talk to management about their project assumptions — time frame, budget, resource availability, standards, regulations, and other data — because they impact the problem.

 - Who or what groups are impacted today?